geoffreymsmith/Salzgitter_ZooMS/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-# Neanderthal subsistence, taphonomy and chronology at Salzgitter-Lebenstedt (Germany): a multifaceted analysis of morphologically unidentifiable bone.
+# Salzgitter ZooMS analysis and Taphonomy.

 This repository contains data and code used for analyses in: